simonmichael/hledger/hledger/Hledger/Cli/Commands/Run.md

 ### Examples

-Run commands specified on the command line:
+Run commands from the command line:
 ```cli
 hledger -f some.journal run -- balance assets --depth 2 -- balance liabilities -f /some/other.journal --depth 3 --transpose -- stats
 ```